PengfeiLi0218/OBP-Sandbox-Generator-Interface/README.md

-# API Tester
+# OBP-Sandbox-Generator-Interface

-This is a Django project to test the Open Bank Project API from the outside.
+This is a Django project to generate sandbox dataset and import them to server.

 It currently supports three authentication methods: OAuth1.0a, Gateway Login and Direct Login